 Stay Cool this Summer at the Water Park at Spring Lake Regional Park

 Looking for a way to cool off this summer?
-Check out the Water Park at Spring Lake Regional Park in Santa Rosa, which opens for another season starting Memorial Day weekend through Labor Day.
-Surround by redwood trees and a grassy picnic area, this is a great place to spend a warm summer day.
+Check out the Water Park at Spring Lake Regional Park in Santa Rosa, which opens for another season from Memorial Day weekend through Labor Day.
+Surrounded by redwood trees and a grassy picnic area, this is a great place to spend a warm summer day.
 We visited the park last summer and had a blast, and we're looking forward to having fun there again this season.

 This inflatable water park includes multiple play stations for both kids and adults, including slides, bounce islands, a bouncy bridge, a trampoline, climbing cliffs, balance beam, and more.
 Test your strength by bouncing, sliding, balancing, climbing, and more!
 Spring Lake's three-acre swimming lagoon is filled with filtered spring water which is chlorinated to exeed water quality standards.

 The swimming lagoon and water park definitely have that old-school summertime feel to them, and always remind me of some place I would have visited when I was a kid.
 Pitch your umbrella or canopy on the sandy beach or lawn, kick back, and let have a blast in the water.
 Kids 5 and under are not allowed on the water park structures, although they can swim and wade in the water.

 At the adjacent 72-acre Spring Lake, you can rent watercraft like stand-up paddleboards, canoes, kayaks, and paddleboats, with rates starting at $12 per hour.
 You can fish for large-mouth bass, sunfish, and catfish in the lake, too (anglers 16 and older need a California fishing license).
 The park's Environmental Discovery Center offers hand-on exhibits and nature activities for families.